IBE160/SG-Driftige/docs/sprint-artifacts/3-4-adaptive-follow-up-quiz.md

 *   The implementation also aligns closely with `docs/sprint-artifacts/tech-spec-epic-3.md`, confirming detailed design, API contracts, workflows, and NFRs.

 ### Security Notes:
-*   API keys are handled via environment variables (as per commented code in `quiz_generator.py`).
+*   API keys are handled via environment variables.
 *   Pydantic models provide input validation.
 *   FastAPI's error handling mechanism is used.
 *   No obvious security vulnerabilities for the implemented scope.

 ### Best-Practices and References:
-*   Frontend (Next.js/React): Uses Chakra UI, Tailwind CSS, follows standard naming and file organization, implements useCallback for performance, and has good test coverage.
+*   Frontend (Next.js 16.0.8/React 19.2.1): Uses Chakra UI, Tailwind CSS 3.3.3, follows standard naming and file organization, implements useCallback for performance, and has good test coverage.
+Testing with Jest 30.2.0 and Playwright 1.57.0.
-*   Backend (FastAPI/Python): Uses FastAPI, Pydantic, follows standard naming and file organization, implements retry logic for LLM calls, and has good test coverage.
+*   Backend (FastAPI 0.124.2/Python): Uses FastAPI, Pydantic 2.12.5, follows standard naming and file organization, implements retry logic for LLM calls, and has good test coverage.
+Testing with Pytest 8.0.0 and Pytest-asyncio 0.23.5.
+Uses structured logging.
 *   General: Docker containerization for local development, consistent API response format.
+LLM integration with retry mechanisms.
+Emphasis on responsive design and WCAG 2.1 Level AA accessibility.

 ### Action Items:

 **Code Changes Required:**
-- [x] [Low] Replace in-memory `QUIZ_CACHE` with a persistent, distributed cache solution for production deployments.
-(AC #3) [file: `fastapi-backend/app/services/quiz_service.py` lines 14, 15, 60, 90] (Resolved 2025-12-14)
-- [x] [Low] Complete the actual integration with an external LLM in `quiz_generator.py` by uncommenting and configuring the API call, replacing the mock responses.
-(AC #3) [file: `fastapi-backend/app/llm_integrations/quiz_generator.py` lines 43, 85 (and surrounding commented code)] (Resolved 2025-12-14)
-- [x] [Low] From Story 3.1: Replace `print` statements with structured logging in `fastapi-backend/app/llm_integrations/quiz_generator.py:72` and `fastapi-backend/app/services/quiz_validator.py:22`.
-(Resolved 2025-12-14)
-- [x] [Low] From Story 1.4 in Epic 3 Tech Spec: Verify or implement explicit sanitization of user-provided content before it is passed to LLM prompts in `fastapi-backend/app/llm_integrations/quiz_generator.py`.
-(Resolved 2025-12-14)
-- [x] [Low] From Story 3.1: Align the `/api/quiz` endpoint prefix in `fastapi-backend/app/main.py` to `/api/v1/quiz` for consistency.
-(Resolved 2025-12-14)
-- [x] [Low] From Story 3.1: The Pydantic `dict()` method is deprecated and should be replaced with `model_dump()` in `fastapi-backend/app/services/quiz_service.py:39`.
-(Resolved 2025-12-14)
+*   None.
+All previously identified code changes have been addressed.

 **Advisory Notes:**
 - Note: Consider enhancing prompt engineering for `construct_adaptive_quiz_prompt` to handle more complex "weak spot" identification, potentially using topic extraction or semantic analysis rather than just question text.